tyson-swetnam/cyverse-focus-forum/PITCHME.md

 +++

-ESRI has come to dominate the GIS marketplace and is used widely by gov't and academia.
+ESRI has come to dominate the US GIS marketplace and is used widely by gov't and in academia.

 +++

-Geographic Resources Analysis Support System (GRASS), est. 1982
+Geographic Resources Analysis Support System (GRASS), est. 1982 by US Army Corps of Engineers

 <img src="http://grassmac.wdfiles.com/local--files/start/startup_banner.png" width="500">

 +++

-OSGEO QGIS
+Open Source Geospatial Foundation (OSGEO)

 +++

 A large open source community exists and is growing.

++++

+QGIS

++++

+PostGIS

 +++